hamzehkhazaei/EECS2011-Project-StarterKit/FAQ.md

 ## I just want to ask that the constraint which says that the execution time for each part should be less than 10 seconds does that mean the value of the last outpur in part 2 and in all the part should be less than 10 seconds.
 The limit (10s, 256MB) is imposed on your program.
 Your code will be interrupted and marked as 0 if it goes beyond the limit.
 The 10s limit has nothing to do with the total execution time of the application workflow.

+## Please explain the memory limit for the project.
+Please note that this 256MB limit is for the amount of memory (i.e., RAM) that your program uses when being executed.
+It doesn't have anything to do with the size of your source code.

 ## There are a few functions within my Graph class that throw exceptions.
 Am I allowed to add a throws clause to the method signature in the Solution class?
 You can add throws clauses to the method declaration in the Solution class.
 Please note that exception handling may impact the performance of your program if not implemented properly.